Igniting Entrepreneurship of Students and Recent Alumni of Oregon Tech

 Catalyze Klamath Falls Challenge aims to support business ideas and/or fledgling entrepreneurial activity from any field of study that produces a new idea, product or service that could become a thriving business in Klamath Falls, and has the potential for job growth in rural Oregon.

 A Solar Bee Hive which allows for the temperature regulation within a hive or set of hives, in order to assist with the elimination of the varroa mite.
-This device uses the concept that the varroa mite cannot survive in temperatures between 104 Fahrenheit to 116.6 Fahrenheit while the hive and bees remained unharmed.
-Using direct solar radiation to heat the hive, the Solar Bee Hive uses a solar panel to convert solar energy into electricity in order to power heating elements placed directly into the hive.
-Inventor Mathias Dean is a Renewable Energy Engineering student graduating this year.
+Inventor Mathias Dean is a Renewable Energy Engineering graduate.

 2016 Winning Team: GO Possibilities